bsamtleben/color-ctf-walkthroughs/machines/aqua/walkthrough.md

 daemon@aqua:/$
 ```

-Now, there is a shell prompt and we can clearly see that we are logged in as the `daemon` user.
+Now, there is a pretty shell prompt and we can clearly see that we are logged in as the `daemon` user.

-Now we can explore the file system with a couple of `ls` and `cd` commands to locate the first flag:
+We can explore the file system with a couple of `ls`, `cd` and `cat` commands to obtain the first flag:

 ```bash
 daemon@aqua:/$ ls -al /home/aqua